guyklainer/fast/README.md

  - http://YOUR-APP/api/myservice/
  - http://YOUR-APP/api/myservice/:id

-For each service you need to define his params.
+For each service you need to define his params.<br>
-Only this params with this settings will be valid for this service.
+Only this params with this settings will be valid for this service.<br>

+Inside your service, 'Core' object is available.

+If you want to use one of your services in other module, just expose the service with the name 'service' like the second service in myservice.js file.<br>
+Then, call it from other modules like this:<br>

+    var result = Core.api.myservice();

+You have access to the underscore utility module from:

+    Core.utils

 Fast has built on top of Express so you more then welcome to fork on github and start hack it.